 Jaime Weinstein is a writer, marketing consultant, and patient advocate.
 She has been living with Crohn’s disease since her early teens where she was misdiagnosed with severe IBS.
 Through her blog, Pretty Rotten Guts, Twitter account @jaimeeditor and new YouTube channel, CROHNicleS, Jaime uses social media as a way to share her Crohn’s journey and advocacy work with fellow IBD patient advocates.
 She also volunteers to help influence patient-focused policy, whenever possible.
 Read more.

 Melissa is a nationally recognized nutrition educator and speaker, Registered Dietitian and wellness expert.
 Advocating for balanced nutrition at all ages and a healthy lifestyle, Melissa aims to “practice what she preaches” in her everyday life.
 Read more.

 Maria is a poet, essayist, and short story writer from Wilmington, Delaware who has Crohn’s.
 Her poetry has been published in The News Journal, Currents, The Red River Review, Damozel Literary Journal, The Survivor’s Review, Wanderings, The Fox Chase Review, Van Gogh’s Ear, and by the University of Colorado.
 Her short story “Impresario” appeared in the anthology Someone Wicked, published in 2013 by Smart Rhino Publications.
 Read more.

-Contributors and moderators at InflammatoryBowelDisease.net are compensated for their contributions to the InflammatoryBowelDisease.net community.
+With the exception of medical doctors, contributors and moderators at InflammatoryBowelDisease.net are compensated for their contributions to the InflammatoryBowelDisease.net community.
 If you are interested in joining our team, please contact us at [email protected]